kyleschmolze/FEWD_public/Week 4/02_types_arrays_objects_loops/readme.md

 	John, Doe, 36, 1234 Park St, San Francisco, CA

 How would you represent this data as an object?
-(Hint: Think about breaking it down into things like firstname, lastname, age, etc.) Write up that object
+(Hint: Think about breaking it down into things like firstname, lastname, age, etc.) Write up that object.

 **Advanced:**